libgeos/geos/DEVELOPER-NOTES.md

 [Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#r-resource-management).
 * [A raw pointer (a T*) is non-owning](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rr-ptr)
 * [A raw reference (a T&) is non-owning](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rr-ref)

 ### Function Parameter calling conventions

 * Objects which are passed as read-only with no transfer of ownership should be passed as `const` [references](https://en.wikipedia.org/wiki/Reference_%28C++%29#) (e.g. `const Geometry&`).
   References are simpler and safer to use than pointers.
   * in particular, this applies to Geometry objects passed to API operations (in static functions, class constructors, or initialization methods)
   * NOTE: many GEOS API functions use pass-by-pointer (`Geometry*`), but this is historical baggage
   * for the common case of passing a `std::unique_ptr<Geometry> foo` the argument will be `*foo`
 * Pass-by-pointer can be used if the argument may be NULL (this is rare for API functions)

 ### Avoid Many Small Heap Allocations

-* Heap allocations (objects created using `new`) are more expensive than stack allocations, but they can show up in batchs in JTS in places where structures are built, like index trees, or graphs.
+* Heap allocations (objects created using `new`) are more expensive than stack allocations, but they can show up in batches in JTS in places where structures are built, like index trees or graphs.
 * To both lower the overhead of heap allocations, and to manage the life-cycle of the objects, we recommend storing small objects in an appropriate "double-ended queue", like [std::deque<>](https://en.cppreference.com/w/cpp/container/deque).
 * The implementation of `edgegraph` is an example.